fortana-co/react-dropzone-uploader/docs/examples.md

 ## Single File, Auto Submit
-Automatically removes files from dropzone when it finishes uploading.
+Automatically removes file from dropzone when it finishes uploading.
+Limits dropzone to 1 file using `maxFiles` prop.
 Doesn't include submit button.

 Changes border color for "active" dropzone using `styles` prop.